End-to-end auditable voting

 End-to-end auditable or end-to-end voter verifiable (E2E) systems are voting systems with stringent integrity properties and strong tamper resistance.
-E2E systems often employ cryptographic methods to craft receipts that allow voters to verify that their votes were counted as cast, without revealing which candidates were voted for.
-As such, these systems are sometimes referred to as receipt-based systems.
+E2E systems use cryptographic techniques to provide voters with receipts that allow them to verify their votes were counted as cast, without revealing which candidates a voter supported to an external party.
+As such, these systems are sometimes called receipt-based systems.

 Overview

 Electronic voting systems arrive at their final vote totals by a series of steps: